SuyashNagarGT/LinearRegression/README.md

 <link rel="stylesheet" href="style.css">
-# 📘 Machine Learning Series by Suyash Nagar
+# 📘 Machine Learning by Suyash Nagar
 > **“From drawing straight lines to decoding model madness—this repo walks you through it all.”** 😅🤖

 Welcome to a modular, annotated journey through the foundations of Machine Learning.